muzakkk/pythonnote/README.md

 "It's a corner full of hardshiop

-where muzakkk is marching to a dangerous python world..."
+where muzakkk is marching to a dangerous python forest..."